oresttokovenko/resume_templates/README.md

 ### Note

 I find the `chktex` linter/semantic checker extremely annoying for the reason that it flags perfectly good TeX code despite the code compiling succesfully.
-This linter comes bundled with LaTeX when you install it so if you want to disable it, add the JSON code to your VS Code json settings.
+This linter comes bundled with LaTeX when you install it so if you want to disable it, add the JSON code below to your VS Code settings.

 ```json
 "latex.linter.enabled": false